mehulkar/mehulkar.com/web/source/blog/2025/01/how-i-do-project-management.md

 ## What is a project?

-A project is known thing you deliver at some point.
-It is not an ongoing effort or a northstar or a set of tasks.
-Delivering a project does not mean the outcome you want is achieved — the _success_ of a project will determine that.
-Delivering a project simply means a coherent set of tasks were finished.
-You can disagree with this, but you're likely just using a different word for what I'm talking about here.
+A project is a known thing you deliver at some point.
+It is _not_ an ongoing effort or a "North Star".
+Delivering a project does not mean the outcome you want is achieved (the _success_ of a project determines that), it simply means a coherent set of tasks were finished.
+You can disagree with this, but you're likely just using a different word for the same thing.
 At some point, things boil down to getting a set of tasks done.
 When those tasks are organized into something that can be executed, that is called a project.

-## What makes a project?
+## Elements of a project

 Every project has two elements: the Burndown and the Collaboration.
 You need both of these elements to predictably complete projects.
 For me, Linear is the